fedirz/faster-whisper-server/docs/usage/text-to-speech.md

 ## Limitations

 - `response_format`: `opus` and `aac` are not supported
-- Maximuam audio generation length is 10 seconds for `rhasspy/piper-voices` and 30 seconds for `hexgrad/Kokoro-82M`
+- Maximum audio generation length is 10 seconds for `rhasspy/piper-voices` and 30 seconds for `hexgrad/Kokoro-82M`